DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

     ![Access Management List](./images/oem-out01.png)

-2. After creation, fill in the client ID, secret key, single sign-on URL, and other details from the Access Management page into the customer platform's `Global Management` -> `Users and Access Control` -> `Identity Providers` -> `OIDC`, completing the user integration.
+2. After creation, fill in the client ID, secret key, single sign-on URL, and other details from the Access Management page into the customer system's `Global Management` -> `Users and Access Control` -> `Identity Providers` -> `OIDC`, completing the user integration.

     ![OIDC](./images/oeminoidc.png)

-3. After integration, the customer platform login page will display the OIDC (Custom) option.
-When accessing the customer platform from the DCE 5.0 platform for the first time, select OIDC as the login method.
-Subsequently, users will be directly redirected to the customer platform without needing to choose again.
+3. After integration, the customer system login page will display the OIDC (Custom) option.
+When accessing the customer system from the DCE 5.0 platform for the first time, select OIDC as the login method.
+Subsequently, users will be directly redirected to the customer system without needing to choose again.

     ![Login Page](./images/oeminlogin.png)

 ## Docking Navigation Bar

 Refer to the tar package provided in the documentation below to create a blank frontend sub-application.
-Embed the customer platform within this blank application using an iframe.
+Embed the customer system within this blank application using an iframe.

 1. Download the gproduct-demo-main.tar.gz file.
-Open the App-iframe.vue file located in the src folder and modify the value of the src attribute to the absolute address that users will use to access the customer platform, such as: `src="http://192.168.1.6/external-anyproduct"` (DCE 5.0 address + subpath) or a relative address, such as: `src="./external-anyproduct/insight"`
+Open the App-iframe.vue file located in the src folder and modify the value of the src attribute to the absolute address that users will use to access the customer system, such as: `src="http://192.168.1.6/external-anyproduct"` (DCE 5.0 address + subpath) or a relative address, such as: `src="./external-anyproduct/insight"`

    ![src address](./images/src.png)